 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of the participant materials prior to the session(s).

 Like it or not, service providers are constantly evaluated by the clients they serve.
 Each interaction either adds to or detracts from clients’ opinions of their providers.
 In this introductory discussion, we will examine the factors that contribute to what clients think, feel, and believe about us.

 Your Brand’s DNA: What Are You Selling?

-You can’t live as service brand if you don’t know what it is.
+You can’t live as a service brand if you don’t know what it is.
 During this part of the workshop, participants will succinctly describe their purpose, service values, and the day-to-day expectations of those interacting with clients.
 Specifically, the group will outline its service brand when communicating in writing, on the phone, and in person.

 Divide and Conquer: Segmenting and Serving the Market

 No matter how hard you try, you can’t be all things to all people.
 This part of the course introduces the idea of client segmenting and designing different client experiences based on a target group’s specific needs.
 Working through a series of activities, participants will evaluate their clients against various criteria.
 Next, they will isolate segments and describe how service will vary between each group.

 The lesson “it’s not what you say but how you say it” is certainly true when it comes to client interactions.
 In this component of the course, participants will learn how to use language to their advantage.
 We’ll look at alternatives to phrases such as “that’s not my job” and “I don’t know.”
 We will also spend time talking about managing scope creep and saying “no” in a way that does not sour relationships.